We've all encountered a colleague or employee who pushes the limits of their manager's patience.

 Now it's time to sit down with the employee and discuss the issue more seriously.

 During this meeting, explain the situation.
-Give the employee the opportunity to argue their side.
+Allow the employee to give their side.

 Reiterate the impacts that their lateness has had on the business, and outline the consequences of non-improvement.
 Give them a written warning.